wilsonwang371/sim-access/README.md

 There is no implemenation of answering the phone call right now.
 The SIM module I bought does not support answering phone calls.

+## Implementation

+Internally, I use a thread to monitor incoming texts and calls.